codurance/site/_posts/2015-06-21-shape-your-infrastructure-with-terraform.md

 }
 {% endhighlight %}

-In our case we have to define VPC for all other resources.
-We need to assign VPC to specific range of addresses by defining CIDR block.
+In our case we have to define a VPC for all our resources to reside in.
+We need to assign our VPC to a specific range of addresses by defining a [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) block.
 Each VPC also needs an internet gateway.

-Once again instead of hardcoded values we will declare variables specific for VPC definition.
+Once again instead of hardcoded values we will declare variables specific for our VPC definition.

-We can also introduce variable which defines name of our environment.
-This name will allow us to tag resources and recognise to which environment belongs given resource.
+We can also introduce a variable which defines the name of our environment.
+This name will allow us to tag resources and recognise to which environment a given resource belongs.

-***variables-environment.tf***
+***environment-variables.tf***
 {% highlight javascript %}
 variable "environment_name" {
     default = "unknown-environment"
 }
 {% endhighlight %}

-***config-vpc.tf***
+***vpc-config.tf***
 {% highlight javascript %}
 resource "aws_vpc" "environment" {
     cidr_block = "${var.vpc.cidr_block}"